Part 1 of ‘The Vesuvius Suite’

 ‘I want to go home now.’

-His handsome face had changed, his lips had tightened, his cheeks colouring and his fingers had curled into fists.
-He looked entirely like another person.
-He seemed to hunch over, folding his arms close to his chest.
+His handsome face had changed, his lips had tightened, cheeks colouring fingers curling into fists.
+He looked entirely like another person, seeming to hunch over, folding his arms close to his chest.
 In his black leathers and with his straight black fringe falling across his eyes, he reminded her of a beetle, vulnerable, ready to scurry to safety.

 He pointed to the door and followed her out to the steep stairwell where they descended to the courtyard and his motorbike.

 The double-headed beast growled impatiently, delayed by pedestrians hurrying past.
-The girl from before, still loitered near the front door of il venus, now smoked a cigarette and waved limply as they sped off into the darkening streets.
+The girl from before still loitered near the front door of il venus, now smoking a cigarette.
+She waved limply as they sped off into the darkening streets.
 Flavia felt Roberto’s tensed muscles relax beneath his leather jacket as they weaved once more through the narrow lanes branching off the Spaccanapoli.

-The bike pulled up outside Salowski Delicatessen and Roberto turned the engine off.
+The bike pulled up outside Salowski Delicatessen and Roberto, letting engine idle and sounding like a hacking cough.
 The street lights had come on and people milled about in the piazza, some running to catch their train at the metro around the corner.
 The barrowmen and women were beginning to pack their produce up for the night, while the odd customer sauntered amongst the market produce, hoping for a late bargain.

 Cars were parked bumper to bumper along-side the bollards separating Piazza Nolano from Corso Guiseppe Garibaldi.
 One dusty car abandoned years before, had bricks under the axles.
 The walkway beyond the bollards was filled to bursting with rubbish, causing pedestrians to spill onto the busy street.
 Many scooters darted up lanes so narrow not even the narrowest car could pass.
 Sluggish pigeons pecked between the cobbles.